What Do You Need to Know to Specify a PTO?

 TYPES OF POWER TAKE-OFFS

-There are two broad types PTOs: mechanical shift and clutch shift.
+There are two broad types of PTOs: mechanical shift and clutch shift.

 Mechanical PTOs are commonly engaged by means of a lever, cable, or air pressure, and are typically found on manual transmissions.
 Muncie Power’s TG Series is the most popular mechanical shift PTO.
 Other Muncie Power model series of this type are the SH Series and 82 Series.